-To jump-start your data journey, the Adatis Rapid Analytics Deployment Service simplifies data ingestion, preparation and visualisation, enabling organisations to go from zero to hero in weeks, rather than months and can help accelerate of your Data Analytics strategy.
+To jump-start your data journey, the Adatis Rapid Analytics Deployment Service simplifies data ingestion, preparation, data analytics and visualisation, enabling organisations to go from zero to hero in weeks, rather than months and can help accelerate of your Data Analytics strategy.
 For more information read our full proposition or email email@example.com

 Want to get hands-on with Azure Synapse?
 Join one of our upcoming Azure Synapse workshops